taluccia/geog4572.proposal.taluccia/README.md

 #### 1. Color Scheme

-We generated out color scheme using a photograph in
+We generated out color scheme using a photograph in coolors.co

 ![image-color-scheme](images/imagecolorscheme.png)